CommonGuide/commonguide/docs/agreement_proposals/proposal_jamez-principles.md

 * Taken together, do these set of principles offer a baseline from which we could then build on to articulate more context-specific 'Solidarity Principles'?

+* Do we see this as worth unpacking further at this time or maybe this passes as being 'Good Enough for Now, Safe Enough to Try' ([GESET](https://collaboratiohelvetica.ch/en/blog/2019/8/27/good-enough-for-now-safe-enough-to-try-geset)) for our group.

 ## **Potential decision outcomes:**

 1. Adopting the principles as originally articulated